yaya2devops/bachelor-guide/docs/issue/issue.md

 ## A Roadmap for Your Unique Issue

-We'll go through the process of creating a custom GitHub URL, enabling you to seamlessly assist users in requesting support for their issues.
+We'll go through the process of making a customized GitHub issue direction URL, enabling you to seamlessly assist users in requesting support for their issues.

 <details>